KrishnaSaxena108/Toast-Notification/README.md

 **Example Usage**

 The code currently displays a basic toast notification.
 You can trigger it or modify its content through JavaScript within the project.

+**Feel free to:**

+- Experiment with different styles and animations.
+- Enhance functionality with additional features like toast types or dismissal options.